Bobrinik/drop/README.md

 ## Motivation

 We cannot trust cloud providers but still want to use their services.
 We need to encrypt data that we are storing.
-The bottleneck in this setup should be the speed with which your data is encrypted with.

 ### Configuration
 - Configuration file should be named `.dropconfig`.